Spanish Numbers: How to Count from 0 – 1,000+ in Spanish

 For example:

-Remember also that numbers from 21-29 get contracted into a single word, instead of broken down into 3 separate words like all the others.
+Remember also that numbers from 21-29 get contracted into one word, instead of broken down into three separate words like all the others.

 So, instead of “veinte y cinco”, it would be “veinticinco”.